zayzn/prepare-release/README.md

 * the video file and
 * the thumbnail file.

 The video and thumbnail files must have the same name as the directory.
-The video file must a .mp4-file and the thumbnail file must be a .png-file.
+The video file must be a .mp4-file and the thumbnail file must be a .png-file.
 This tool does not check the integrity of these files, it only copies them.

 The tool will also check for this directory and all parent directories, up to the directory the tool is installed, for